Recognizing mainboard components of Desktop – Part 2

 Quartz crystal

-– Quartz crystal is used in oscillators to generate clock.
-Frequency of the oscillation is written on the back of the quartz.
+– Quartz crystal is used to create oscillations and the oscillation frequency is recorded on the back of the quartz crystal.

 – Specifications: